 For example:Si sigues haciendo novillos, nunca vas a aprender nada.

 These idioms about bullfighting in Spanish will make you sound much more natural if you use them in colloquial conversations.
 Do you want to learn more about these expressions?
-So, coge el toro por los cuernos and reserve a free trial lesson right now!
+So, coge el toro por los cuernos and reserve a trial lesson right now!
 It’s free and convenient.